Launch Connector on AWS

-To configure a Network representing your AWS Virtual Private Cloud (VPC) and installing an AWS instance with Connector running on it using AWS CloudFormation, follow the steps below:
+To configure a network that represents your AWS Virtual Private Cloud (VPC) and install an AWS instance with a Connector that uses AWS CloudFormation, follow these steps:

-- Navigate to Networks and click on the + icon on the top-right to add a new Network
+- Access Networks and click to add a new network.

-- Provide a Network name and fill-in the CIDR ranges of the subnets in your AWS VPC
+- Provide a network name and fill in the CIDR ranges of your AWS VPC subnets.

-- Provide a Connector name, select a VPN Region, and click on the create button
+- Provide a Connector name, select a VPN Region, and click create.

-- Click on the download icon next to the Connector to reveal various options
+- Click on the download icon beside the connector to expand the options.

 - Select Launch Connector on AWS from the options list to initiate the workflow with the following steps:

-- On the Quick create stack webpage, specify the stack details such as the Stack name, KeyName, SubnetId, VpcId and click on the Next button
+- On the Quick create stack webpage, specify the stack details: Stack name, KeyName, SubnetId, VpcId, and then click Next.

-- Click on the I acknowledge that AWS CloudFormation might create IAM resources checkbox to allow CloudFormation to create a RouteManagerRole IAM::Role resources.
-This role will configure routes in the VPC Route table to use the Connector.
-Click on the Create stack button
+- Click the I acknowledge that AWS CloudFormation might create IAM resources checkbox to allow CloudFormation to create RouteManagerRole IAM::Role resources.
+This role configures routes in the VPC Route table to use the Connector.
+Click Create stack.

-- On completion, click on the Resources tab to see the resources created.
+- On completion, open the Resources tab to view the created resources.
 Check that the RouteManagerRole was created along with an InstancSecurityGroup, InstanceProfile, and the EC2Instance.

-- The Connector EC2 will automatically connect to the VPN Region and the Network will show up as online on the Status page of OpenVPN Cloud Admin portal.
+- The Connector EC2 automatically connects to the VPN Region and the Network will show up as online on the Status page of OpenVPN Cloud Admin portal.

-A new EC2 instance with its Security Group will be automatically created after Network Connector deployment via CloudFormation.
+A new EC2 instance Security Group is automatically created after the Network Connector deployment through CloudFormation.
 This Security Group contains only one Inbound Rule to allow SSH connections (Protocol: TCP; Port: 22; Source: 0.0.0.0/0).

 If you are using Security Groups to protect any instances that need their traffic to be routed through the Connector instance, you need to add the Security Group of the Connector instance to their inbound rules.

-Please see the screenshot below in which the inbound rules of sg-0d7ffe09b9076d0dd – launch-wizard-1 Security Group are being edited to add the last rule which will accept all incoming traffic coming from the Security Group sg-0210e0cbe1ce14ee7 that is associated with the Connector instance.
+This screenshot shows the inbound rules of sg-0d7ffe09b9076d0dd – launch-wizard-1 Security Group are being edited to add the last rule, which accepts all incoming traffic coming from the Security Group sg-0210e0cbe1ce14ee7 that is associated with the Connector instance.

 The screenshot below shows how the route table should look with an entry for the OpenVPN Cloud VPN IP address subnet (100.96.0.0/11) and an entry for subnet 192.168.0.0/28 which is another Network (for example, office network) that is reachable via OpenVPN Cloud.
 Both entries have target as the instance running the Connector.

-NOTE: If you had allowed CloudFormation to create a RouteManagerRole IAM::Role resources.
-This role will configure routes in the VPC Route table to use the Connector automatically and update the route table as new Networks are added to the VPN.
+Note: If you allow CloudFormation to create RouteManagerRole IAM::Role resources, this role will configure routes in the VPC Route table to use the Connector automatically and update the route table as new Networks are added to the VPN.